When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Each client on the Shared hosting server has access to features like databases, FTP accounts, email accounts, monthly traffic, disk space, and other add-ons provided by the web host.

-Each website on a Shared server has on-demand access to system resources and other Hosting elements like Apache serve, MYSQL server, and the mail server.
+Each website on a Shared server has on-demand access to system resources and other hosting elements, such as the Apache server, MYSQL server, and mail server.

 Shared Hosting is the beginner entry-level web hosting plan.